Dr Andrew Mayers

 Research: Child and family mental health

 Almost all of the work I currently undertake, in some way or another, comes under the general umbrella of 'child and family mental health'.
-You will find details about children's sleep on a dedicated page on this website.
 Another area of my research focuses on maternal mental illness; a major risk factor from postnatal depression and postpartum psychosis is the potential effect it has on the developing child.
 You will discover more about that on the perinatal mental health web page.
 However, this page is dedicated to the research (and community work) that specifically focuses on young people with a range of behavioural and emotional difficulties.

 I am working with Future Roots, a social enterprise based on Rylands Farm at Holnest (near Sherborne), north Dorset.
 The farm receives referrals from schools across Dorset for pupils with emotional and behavioural difficulties who are at risk of exclusion or who are non-attenders.
 Unmet mental health needs among this group of young people has led to both problems in school, failure to find education or employment options at 16, and problems with drug and alcohol abuse.
 Future Roots uses the farm environment to successfully re-engage young people, with methods such as animal-assisted therapy.